-Using class-balanced GPR and TRC measures, a random forest supervised learning model achieved a 90% test accuracy in predicting required maintenance over the next quarter (Figure ??).
+Using class-balanced GPR and TRC measures, a random forest supervised learning model achieved a 90% test accuracy in predicting required maintenance over the next quarter (Figure 16).

-The model performance was reduced in non-balanced test data however, indicating that the variation in measures from track not requiring maintenance may not be robustly captured by the model (Figure ??).
+The model performance was reduced in non-balanced test data however, indicating that the variation in measures from track not requiring maintenance was not robustly captured by the model (Figure 17).